-Congratulations to UTB's inagural members of Sigma Pi Sigma, the national physics honor society.
-UTB and UTPA physics students were inducted in a ceremony on May 3rd at UTPA's Ccostal Studies Laboratory on South Padre Island.
-Click here for more information.
+Congratulations to UTB's inaugural members of Sigma Pi Sigma, the national physics honor society.
+UTB and UTPA physics students were inducted in a ceremony on May 3rd at UTPA's Coastal Studies Laboratory on South Padre Island. for more information.

 Formal Presentation of Experimental Labs

 The Optics and Nanophotonics Laboratory and the Advanced Nanoscience Laboratory have transformed the physics research that takes place at the University of Texas at Brownsville.
-The impact if these facilities was emphasized in a formal public ceremony that took place on April 25th in SETB.
+The impact of these facilities was emphasized in a formal public ceremony that took place on April 25th in SETB.
 The College of Science, Math, and Technology Advisory Board and members of the community toured the labs as part of the ceremony.
-Click here for more information.

 Monday Night Physics Returns with 'Escher Part II: Playing with perception'